mobxjs/mobx/docs/intro/how-to-read.md

 We've marked sections and concepts that are more advanced and which you likely don't need to understand until you have a special use case with the [🚀] marker.
 You can use MobX very effectively without knowing about them, so feel free to skip them and move on to the next section!

 The documentation has been rewritten for MobX 6.
-For older versions of MobX, the documentation can be found [here](https://github.com/mobxjs/mobx/tree/master/docs).
+For older versions of MobX, the documentation can be found [here](https://github.com/mobxjs/mobx/tree/mobx4and5/docs).
 All the principles are the same, and the API is largely the same.
-The primarily difference is that before MobX 6 [decorators](https://github.com/mobxjs/mobx/blob/master/docs/best/decorators.md) are the recommended syntax to write MobX enhanced classes.
+The primarily difference is that before MobX 6 [decorators](https://github.com/mobxjs/mobx/blob/mobx4and5/docs/best/decorators.md) were the recommended syntax to write MobX enhanced classes.

 ## Guided tour